 What Is Better, Ceramic or Marble Coating?

-As a matter of fact, none of them is clearly better than the other.
+None of them is better than the other.
 Rather, they both have the following similar benefits.

-- They are free of toxicity because they don’t need to be coated with Teflon.
+- They are toxicity-free because they don’t need to be coated with Teflon.
 Marble and ceramic have natural non-stick properties.

 - Since their non-stick surfaces are smooth, you can easily wash or clean them.